clfougner/MouseExomeSequencing/README.md

 ##Necessary Reference Files

 ####Mouse Reference Genome: mm10.2bit
 The mouse reference genome is maintained by UCSC, and can be downloaded from [here](http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/), filename `mm10.2bit`.
-In order to actually use this file, we'll need to convert it to the fasta file format, but we'll get to that in a bit (see header "Manipulating the Reference Files").The latest version of the reference genome, mm10, will be used here.
+In order to actually use this file, we'll need to convert it to the FASTA file format, but we'll get to that in a bit (see header "Manipulating the Reference Files").The latest version of the reference genome, mm10, will be used here.
 Note that the Genome Reference Consortium (GRC) maintains an almost identical reference genome, GRCm38.

-####
+####Indels and SNPs
+The Sanger Institute maintains a list of SNPs and Indels for mice, which can be found [here](ftp://ftp-mouse.sanger.ac.uk/).
+My work is using mice bred on a pure FVB/N background, and I will consequently be using the list of SNPs and indels found [here](ftp://ftp-mouse.sanger.ac.uk/REL-1206-FVBNJ/), filename `2012-0612-snps+indels_FVBNJ_annotated.vcf.gz`.

+###Manipulating the reference files

+####Mouse reference genome FASTA
+As mentioned, the reference genome needs to be in the FASTA file format (.fa or .fasta) to be used in the analyses.
+The reference genome was downloaded in the .2bit file format, so the `TwoBitToFa` tool must be used.
+A simple script for this is found in `TwoBitToFa.sh`.

+####Reference genome BWA-index
+In order to use the burrows wheeler aligner, the reference genome must be indexed using the BWA-framework.
+A simple script for this is found in `BWAIndex.sh`.

+####Create refence FASTA-index
+In order to run MuTect, an index file for the reference FASTA must be created.
+This is done using Samtools.
+A simple script for this is found in `CreateFastaFileIndex.sh`.